This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Why stay in Fortitude Valley

 Having lived here for seven years, I can vouch for its vibrant nightlife and dining scene.
 Brunswick Street, King Street, Chinatown, and Howard Smith Wharves are all nearby.
-Plus, it’s well-connected by public transport.
+It’s also well-connected by train, bus, and ferry.

 Where to stay in Fortitude Valley